oneminch/Notes/React.md

     - It uses the description for the UI to update the view.

 > [!important]
 > A re-render occurs only when the state of a component changes.
+>
+> A component will NOT re-render because its props change.

 - When an event handler is invoked, if that event handler contains an invocation of `useState`'s setter/updater function, our component state changes.
 React notices that there is a new state that is different from the one in the snapshot, and triggers a re-render, which creates a new snapshot and updates the view.